jembi/platform/infrastructure/terraform/README.md

 SSH access should be now available - use the default 'ubuntu' user - `ssh ubuntu@<ip_address>`

-To run any post-create steps - ie yum update, software install, etc, the commands can be added to the `<project_home>/aws/mercury-team/scripts/ec2_init.sh` file.

 Destroying the AWS stack - run:

 ```sg